There are many styles of financial Kung Fu.

 Canadian Physician Finance Facebook Pages

-- Physician Financial Independence (Canada) is huge (>5600 members) group of Canadian physicians discussing finance on Facebook.
+- Physician Financial Independence (Canada) is huge (>30000 members) group of Canadian physicians discussing finance on Facebook.
 It is a closed group for Canadian doctors and dentists only – you need a valid license to join.
+It is now also private (you need to have a friend invite you).
 The discussion is active about both basic practical issues (like how to buy an ETF) and higher level financial topics.
-There are some very knowledgeable people commenting – I have learned a few things already!
+There are some very knowledgeable people commenting.

 Canadian Physician Finance Blogs or Resources By Industry

 - Medical Post – Finance Section.
 You need to register (free) to log in to this one, but there are frequent articles written specifically about physician relevant issues.
 Most are written by members of the financial industry.
 However, they also post some articles by physicians.

 - MD Management Blog.
 Part of the MD Management website.
-Some general articles.
+Some good general articles.
 Very often end with recommending that you talk to your MD advisor.

 American Physician Finance Blogs By Physicians